 Understanding Red, Irritated Skin: Common Causes

 Redness on the face can stem from numerous sources.
 Identifying the underlying cause is key to addressing the issue effectively.
-Common triggers include skin conditions and environmental factors.

 • Rosacea